Administrators can impersonate other authenticated users for testing purposes and view

 administrator does while impersonating another user as having been done by that user.

-scope-protected role, that role is not removed from the list of roles for the user being
+example) has a scope-protected role, that role is not removed from the list of roles for the

 - Impersonating a user is not supported for mobile phones.
 For most mobile phones, however,